annacvlr/CMEECourseWork/week3/README.md

 **plotLin.R**:Creates a linear regression data and creates a pdf from it.

 **PoundHill.R**:Reads a CSV file into a dataframe and converts it into a matrix.

+**PP_Regress.R**: This R script performs linear regression analysis on ecological data to explore the relationship between predator and prey masses, categorized by feeding type and predator life stage.
+The results are saved in a CSV file, and a visual summary of the regression lines and data points is generated in a PDF file.

 **preallocate.R**:Compares the performance of two functions, one without preallocated memory for a vector and one with.